 Visit our programme catalogue for full details of the structure and unit content for our MSc in Volcanology.

-An upper second-class honours BSc or MSci (or international equivalent) in earth sciences, geographical sciences, chemistry, physics, computer science, engineering, mathematics or another related subject.
-Competency in maths must be demonstrated, usually with Grade C in A level maths (or international equivalent) or two or more quantitative modules with an achievement of at least 60% (or international equivalent).
-Non-traditional qualifications/routes may also be considered.
+An upper second-class honours degree or international equivalent in Earth Sciences, Geographical Sciences, Chemistry, Physics, Computer Science, Engineering, Mathematics or related subject.
+Competency in maths must be demonstrated, either with Grade C in A level maths (or international equivalent) or two or more quantitative modules with an achievement of at least 60% (or international equivalent).
+Acceptable quantitative modules include, but are not limited to: GIS (Geographic Information System), Remote Sensing, Statistics, Computing and Geophysics.
+Applicants with a lower class of degree with relevant work experience will be considered on a case-by-case basis.

 See international equivalent qualifications on the International Office website.